Skip to main content

 #

-If you want to keep hardware support for all currently working hardware (like LiveCD):
+If you want to keep all hardware support working in current system (e.g. LiveCD):

 cd /usr/src/linux

-# Method 1: Create minimal config based on currently loaded modules
+# Method 1: Create minimal config based on loaded modules

 make localmodconfig

-# This will only enable kernel options corresponding to currently loaded modules (Strongly Recommended!)
+# This only enables kernel options for currently loaded modules (Strongly Recommended!)

-# Method 2: Create based on currently running kernel config
+# Method 2: Create based on running kernel config

 Beginner Tip

-localmodconfig is the safest method, it ensures your hardware works properly while removing unneeded drivers.
+localmodconfig is the safest method, ensuring all your hardware works while removing unnecessary drivers.

 #